 After an accident resulting in injury, call a lawyer as soon as you can.
 An attorney will handle all communications with the insurance company on your behalf, allowing you to focus on your physical and emotional recovery.
 In addition, your lawyer will attempt to negotiate a settlement that covers all of your losses—including those that are difficult to establish, such as your physical and emotional pain and suffering.

-Call Polito & Associates Today to Schedule a Free Consultation with a New London Personal Injury Attorney
+Call Polito & Harrington Today to Schedule a Free Consultation with a New London Personal Injury Attorney